PhilpatrickGallegos/Database-Project/README.md

-# cs463 Final Project Starter Code

-## Overview
-For this final assignment you will modify an existing Django web application by implementing backend application logic and frontend display and manipulation.
-The existing web application is based on the [shopping list](https://github.com/rmedinahu/cs463-django-sl-01) project we have been looking at for the last half of the semester.
-For the current extension, you will implement a page that shows selected items by the user that are within a minimal distance from Las Vegas NM (the origin).
-Items in the db are mapped to locations such that any given item can be located in 1 or more locations.
-The goal is to retrieve locations of items that are closest to the origin.
-In addition, these minimal locations are to be plotted (marked) in a map on the client browser.
-The following tasks will help you break down the necessary modifications to achieve the intended result.

-## Submission

-### Due in your repository by Friday Dec 14 by 11:59p.
-(I will clone/download whatever state your code is in at that time).
-Be sure that you are consistently adding, committing, and pushing your changes to your github repo.

-## Tasks

-### Project Setup

 * Create a virtual enviroment for this project on your development machine and make sure it is activated. (**Python 3 required**)